jochumb/geoguessr-an-evenly-distributed-world/docs/index.md

 ## Technical Proof of Concept

 1. Evenly Distributed Points on a Sphere
-   - To generate N points distributed mostly evenly on a sphere, I used a Fibonacci sphere / Golden spiral algorithm. [[Source]](https://stackoverflow.com/questions/9600801/evenly-distributing-n-points-on-a-sphere)
+   - To generate N points distributed mostly evenly on a sphere, I used a Fibonacci sphere / Golden spiral [algorithm](https://stackoverflow.com/questions/9600801/evenly-distributing-n-points-on-a-sphere).
 2. (x,y,z) to (latitude,longitude)
    - The generated points have to be translated to geodetic points.
 The mechanism is described [here](https://en.wikipedia.org/wiki/Geographic_coordinate_conversion#From_ECEF_to_geodetic_coordinates).
 Example implementation [here](https://stackoverflow.com/questions/56945401/converting-xyz-coordinates-to-longitutde-latitude-in-python).
 3. Find a nearby road